-- 1. To provide controls which support the "deemed to satisfy" and minimum requirements under the State Environmental Planning Policy (Affordable Rental Housing) 2009. - 2.
-To provide controls for boarding house development on land where the Affordable Housing SEPP does not apply in the City of Ryde.

-- 3. To ensure boarding houses complement the local area character and streetscape and meet the objectives of the land use zone. - 4.
+- 1. To provide controls which support the "deemed to satisfy" and minimum requirements under the ARHSEPP. - 2.
+To provide controls for boarding house development on land where the ARHSEPP does not apply. - 3.
+To ensure boarding houses complement the local area character and streetscape and meet the objectives of the land use zone. - 4.
 To ensure development is of a scale and form that is compatible with the character and quality of streetscapes.